But the Girl cover art

 Brought to you by Penguin.

-I used to have this line I saved and brought out for grant applications and writers festivals - that having been Jane Eyre, Anna Karenina and Esther Greenwood all my life, my writing was an opportunity for the reader to have to be me
+I used to have this line I saved and brought out for grant applications and writers festivals - that having been Jane Eyre, Anna Karenina and Esther Greenwood all my life, my writing was an opportunity for the reader to have to be me.

-Girl is spending the spring at an artist's residency in Scotland.
-Far from her home in Australia and her tight-knight Malaysian family, she is meant to be writing a postcolonial novel and working on a PhD on the poetry of Sylvia Plath.
-But she can't stop thinking about her upbringing and the stories of her parents and grandmother who raised her.
-How can she reconcile their dreams for her with her lived reality?
+When Girl receives a scholarship to travel to the UK, she is finally free for the first time.
+In London and then Scotland she is meant to be working on a PhD on Sylvia Plath and writing a postcolonial novel.
+But Girl can't stop thinking about her upbringing and the stories of the people who raised her.
+How can she reconcile their expectations with her reality?
 Did Sylvia Plath have this problem?
 What even is a 'postcolonial novel'?
-And what if the story of becoming yourself is not about carving out a new identity but learning to understand the people who shaped you?
+And what if the story of becoming yourself is not about carving out a new identity, but learning to understand the people who made you who you are?

 ©2023 Jessica Zhan Mei Yu (P)2023 Penguin Audio